cicada-lang/inet/docs/articles/programming-with-interaction-nets.md

 We design the statement to define node as follows:

-- The statement starts with `*`,
-  follows the name of the node.
+- The statement starts with `define-node`, follows the name of the node.
-- Use a dividing line to distinguish the input ports from the output ports.
+- Use `->` to distinguish the input ports from the output ports.
-  - Above the dividing line are the input ports.
-  - Below the dividing line are the output ports.
-  - The dividing can be as long as wish, at least two characters `--`.
-- For principal port, nadd `!` as suffix.
+- Use `!` suffix to mark principal port.

 The aforementioned nodes are defined as follows:

 ```
-* (nzero) -> value!
+define-node nzero -> value! end
-* (nadd1) prev -> value!
+define-node nadd1 prev -> value! end
-* (nadd) target! prev -> result
+define-node nadd target! addend -> result end
 ```

 # 5